jpaulm/javafbp/README.md

 `Program class name` must be the fully qualified network name.

-You must also make sure that `java` can find any class files that yor main line needs, by specifying the nwecssary jar files, and class directories using the `-cp/-classpath` parameter.
+You must also make sure that `java` can find any class files that your main line needs, by specifying the nwecssary jar files, and class directories using the `-cp/-classpath` parameter.

 Here is a test command you can run, using networks and components provided by the JavaFBP project: